borkdude/carve/README.md

 Or:

 ```
-clojure -M:carve --opts config.edn'
+clojure -M:carve --opts carve.edn'
 ```

-where `config.edn` is an edn file containing the opts map.
+where `carve.edn` is an edn file containing the opts map.

 Currently `carve` only has one command line option, `--opts`, which expects an EDN map of the following options of which only `:paths` is required: